| What

 and strong solvents such as acetone, MEK, lacquer thinner etc

-will protect the glue.
+so use sparingly.
 Solvents such as mineral spirits, VF

 IMPORTANT MESH FAILURE MESSAGE: